lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 Since we want our site to be sustainable we wanted caching in the frontend.
 This hinders fetching the same information from the database multiple times.
 This can very easily be done if you use Apollo Client to query the backends API, but then the API has to understand GraphQL.
 Express with ApolloServer allows us to build such an API.

-MongoDB with Express is often combined with either Angular og React.
+MongoDB with Express is often combined with either Angular or React.
 We chose React because we wanted to use the [Mantine UI library](https://mantine.dev/).
-We wanted to use this library because we wanted to support dark-mode for our application.
+We wanted to use this library because we wanted to support dark-mode for our application, something Mantine helps with by supplying both light- and dark-mode versions of components.
 Dark-mode can lead to reduced power draw on certain types of screens and thus be more sustainable.
-Components from Mantine has light- and darkmode versions, which allows us to support darkmode without too much effort.

 Mantine offers GitHub [templates](https://mantine.dev/getting-started/) for the project structure.
 This includes the setup with Vite, TypeScript, React, linting dependencies and testing dependencies.
 This makes it easier to get started with the project.
 We did however have to change some of the setup to fit our needs, e.g. we removed the Storybook dependency as this is not needed for our project.